 - Salt and Pepper to taste

-After tossing the cucumber salad in the dressing, its best to allow the salad to marinate a few hours in the refrigerator.
+After tossing the cucumber salad in the dressing, allow the salad to marinate a few hours in the refrigerator.

 Do you love healthy salads?
 If so, check out these recipes